 39 And some of the Pharisees from among the multitude said to him, "Master, rebuke your disciples."
 40 And he answered and said to them, "I tell you, that if these should hold their peace, the stones would immediately cry out."

 41 And when he had come near, he beheld the city and wept over it, 42 Saying, "If you, even you, had only known in this day the things which belong to your peace!
 But now they are hid from your eyes.
-43 For the days shall come upon you, that your enemies shall build a barricade about you, encompass you, keep you in on every side, 44 And shall lay you and your children within you, even with the ground.
+43 For the days shall come upon you, that your enemies shall build a barricade around you, encompass you, keep you in on every side, 44 And shall level you and your children within you to the ground.
 And they shall not leave in you one stone upon another because you did not know the time of your visitation."

 45 And he went into the temple and began to cast out those who sold in it and those who bought, 46 Saying to them, "It is written, 'My house is the house of prayer,' but you have made it 'a den of thieves.'"